gsalvoni/sql_reldatabase/README.md

 Model, design, and query a relational database.

 ## Goal
-Design a system, create a E-R model, fill in the database, and run queries to retrieve information.
+Design a system, create an E-R model, fill in the database, and run queries to retrieve information.

 ## Technologies
 Project created with: